weibb123/BostonRestaurantRecommender/README.md

 Recommend user Boston Restaurants

 <h2>Backstory</h2>
-I keep track of the restaurant name and details whenever I visit one.
-As time goes, I have a big list of restaurants in Boston area.
+As Bostonian, I keep track of the restaurant name and details whenever I visit one.
+As time goes, I have a list of 44 restaurants in Boston area.
 I want to use these data to make a recommender for my friends who are new to boston or when cannot think of a place to go!

 <h2>Methods</h2>
 Dataset comes from my personal list of 44 Boston restaurants in Notion.